 Yes. you can still test the fuel pump relay without a multimeter.
 However, this method is not as accurate.

-Below are the methods how to test fuel pump relay without a multimeter:
+Below are the methods how for testing fuel pump relay without a multimeter:

 First, you can use a test light to check if it is functioning.
 Use a high-impedance test light to check if the relay is receiving power.